google/safetext/README.md

     complete files.
 If you generate segments and then concatenate them together, you should instead move this logic into the templating system itself (using constructs like `if` or `range`).

--   Data accessed indirectly (private struct fields, or string table lookups).
-    The libraries do not scan private struct fields, so if you expose them indirectly (EG: `.Object | GetPrivateString`) you will not be protected against a potential injection.
-Similarly, accessing data through a string table lookup function (EG: `{{ (GetAssociatedObjectWithName .Name) | GetY }}`) is unsupported for the additional reason that the libraries work by performing executions with mutated string inputs.

 -   Functions with side effects.
 The libraries work by performing multiple template executions, so if you register functions that have side effects,